GDQuest/website/content/docs/godot-steering-ai-framework/_index.md

 +++
 date = "2020-02-02T00:00:00+00:00"
-title = "Godot Steering Toolkit" description = "The Steering Toolkit is a free and open-source framework to create smart AI agents for your Godot games, in both 2D and in 3D." weight = 5 chapter = true pre = "<b>3. </b>"
+title = "Godot Steering AI Framework" description = "A free and open-source framework to create smart AI agents for your Godot games, in both 2D and in 3D." weight = 5 chapter = true pre = "<b>3. </b>"